 Facebook has quickly become not just one of the biggest social media sites in the world but one of the biggest companies as whole.
-In fact, some aren’t aware of this, but Facebook owns Instagram, another big social media site and Whatsapp, one of the biggest messaging apps.
-Honestly Facebook seems to be taking over a bit…
+The social media giant allows for a lot of privacy shortcuts, with many users wondering if it’s possible to know whether someone has paid a visit to their account.

-So, can you tell if someone has checked your profile?
-That’s what we’re going to discuss today…
+So, can you tell if someone has checked your Facebook profile?
+That’s what we’re going to discuss today.

 Can I tell who viewed my Facebook profile recently?
 The Answer